Bielik20/ts-libs/libs/di/README.md

   </a>
 </p>

-This is a lightweight (weights around 5 KB) dependency injection container for TypeScript.
+This is a powerful and lightweight (weights around 5 KB) dependency injection container for TypeScript.
 It is designed to be used on both browser and node.js server.

 It was inspired by:

-- [InversifyJS](https://github.com/inversify/InversifyJS) - it was too big, I didn't need all the features.
+- [InversifyJS](https://github.com/inversify/InversifyJS) - it is too big, weights almost 10 times more.
+I don't need all the features it offers.
 - [@wikia/dependency-injection](https://github.com/Wikia/dependency-injection-js) - from the time I worked at Fandom :)